tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 Unless you've done something particularly drastic, upon releasing the tugging force the model should snap back into place.
-In my case, here's the model ~5 seconds later, with Rwork/Rfree back at 0.209/0.220:
+In my case, here's the model ~5 seconds later, with Rwork/Rfree back at 0.185/0.194:

 .. figure:: images/relaxed.jpg

 The right mouse button is automatically mapped to this "tug single atom" mode every time a simulation is started.
-At the bottom left of the ISOLDE panel you will find three buttons allowing you to switch between this and "tug residue" or "tug selection".
+At the right of ISOLDE's ribbon menu you will find three buttons allowing you to switch between this and "tug residue" or "tug selection".
 These modes are primarily useful at much lower resolutions than this model.